spacekookie/spacekookie/README.md

 ---

-**Most of my projects are not hosted on GitHub!** I believe that the internet should be a decentralised network, and that companies have far too much power over our lives.
+**None of my projects are hosted on GitHub!** I believe that the internet should be a decentralised network, and that companies have far too much power over our lives.
 GitHub is no exception to this and while I have an account to participate in other people's projects (NixOS, and Rust for example), I don't want to encourage people to use it by hosting my own projects here.